A reappraisal of Lagrangians with non-quadratic velocity dependence and branched Hamiltonians: Li e nard systems

 \subsection{A concrete example}

-We discuss an example now, which will help us understand the framework discussed above.
-In particular, we will also encounter the notion of momentum-dependent mass \cite{BGG,brp,ML}, a concept that has generated some interest in the recent times, especially within the quantum-mechanical framework.
-We consider the case where \(f(x) = x\) and \(g(x) = x - x^3\) \cite{agp}; Eq. (\ref{cond1}) is satisfied for \(\ell = 1, -2\).
-We consider each case separately now.
+An illustrative example will help us understand the framework discussed above.
+In particular, this will also enable us to turn our attention to the notion of momentum-dependent mass \cite{BGG,brp,ML}, a concept that has generated some interest in the recent times, especially within the quantum-mechanical physics-oriented model-building approaches.\\

+We will consider the case where \(f(x) = x\) and \(g(x) = x - x^3\) \cite{agp}; (\ref{cond1}) is satisfied for \(\ell = 1, -2\).
+For the sake of clarity, we will consider each case separately.